kiboschool/course-c4s-writing/src/communicating-for-success/reading-well/reading-to-write.md

 If you see a word that you don’t know, write it down and look up the definition.

-### 2 - Evaluate the texts purpose, audience, and evidence
+### 2 - Evaluate the text's purpose, audience, and evidence

 - Ask yourself: What is the purpose of this writing?
 Does it achieve its purpose?
 - Ask yourself: Who is this text written for?
 How is it tailored to this audience?